 Once you graduate, you have responsibility for your own professional development.
 By continually developing your professional skills, you ensure you continue to practice safely and legally as a social worker.
 There are some extra requirements and support frameworks for newly-qualified social workers depending on the country you’re practicing in.

-Newly-qualified social workers have a reduced caseload and additional support from their managers.
+Newly-qualified social workers should have additional support from their managers.

 BASW mentoring scheme

 The BASW mentoring scheme was set up in 2011 to support newly-qualified social workers (NQSWs) in England who haven’t been able to find employment as a social worker.
 As part of the scheme, we’ve also helped social workers get back in to social work after a career break and those with overseas social work qualifications find jobs.
-To join the scheme, you must be a BASW member and be registered with the HCPC.
-Contact us for more information.
+To join the scheme, you must be a BASW member and be registered with SWE.
+See here for more information.

 Newly-qualified social workers in Northern Ireland must complete a compulsory Assessed Year in Employment (AYE) where you are supervised by a registered qualified social worker who provides extra support and guidance.
 After successful completion of the AYE you’ll move onto a higher salary scale.
 Northern Ireland has a post-qualifying framework for social workers called the Professional in Practice (PiP).
 Newly-qualified social workers are required to complete certain levels of PiP within two years.

 Newly-qualified social workers in Wales must complete a compulsory Consolidation Programme as part of the Continuing Professional Education and Learning (CPEL) framework, which outlines the education requirements for all levels of experience.

 The SSSC has developed a framework and provide guidance to ensure newly-qualified social workers complete post-registration training and learning (PRTL).
 This includes a minimum of 144 hours (30 of these hours must focus on how learning has contributed to the protection of children and adults from harm).